Start9Labs/documentation/site/source/user-manual/initial-setup.rst

 .. _sounds-bepchime:

-Server Pure and Server One (model 2023 and older) have an internal speaker and may provide the following audio feedback:
+Server Pure and Server One (2022 and older) have an internal speaker and may provide the following audio feedback:

     .. raw:: HTML